 New swimming pool complex

-Derby City Council plans to build a new swimming pool complex for a stronger future, making Derby a great place, to live, work and visit.
+Derby City Council plans to build a new swimming pool complex for a stronger future, making Derby an even greater place, to live, work and visit.

 Thank you to everyone who took part in our public engagement exercise which ran from Monday 25 September until Sunday 8 October.
 We will be publishing the results in the coming weeks.